The Broadcaster’s Guide to CDNs (Content Delivery Networks)

 If the resource is not found, the request is sent to the origin server.
 Afterward, the edge server downloads the file and sends it to the user.
 Eventually, as the edge server continues to cache more content, fewer requests are sent to the origin server.

-Thus, reducing the origin server load, minimizing connection latency, and improving video streaming performance.
+Thus, reducing the origin server load, minimizing connection latency, and improving video CDN performance.

 Complex algorithms use factors such as speed, proximity, and server availability to determine which edge device users connect to.
 Edge servers also continually “talk” to one another and perform load balancing to ensure user requests are served efficiently and with minimal disruption.